Skip to main content

 Common pitfalls

-Tokens are valid for 5 minutes.
-Catch 401 Unauthorized, refresh, and retry the original call.
+Tokens last 5 minutes.
+Catch 401, refresh, and retry the original call.
 Don’t pre-authenticate every request — cache the token.

 Next steps